BatuhanKural/Rock-Paper-Scissors-Game/README.md

 ## 📱 Responsive Design

-The application works smoothly on all devices and its controls are optimized for both touchscreens and desktop use."
+The application works smoothly on all devices and its controls are optimized for both touchscreens and desktop use.

 ## 🛠️ Technologies Used